 Important Uses of Bermuda grass

 In the U.S., this grass has had a love/hate relationship.
-It has earned its place as an exceptional turfgrass and is widely used on lawns, athletic fields and golf courses.<.p>
+It has earned its place as an exceptional turfgrass and is widely used on lawns, athletic fields and golf courses.
+If you don't want it, it can be a nightmare to get rid of.

 The trouble often occurs when "wild" common varieties get out of control or sprout voluntarily in places where they were not wanted.
 They can over take a lawn becoming the dominate grass.
 They can cause problems by spreading into a neighbor's yard, spread into flower gardens and even invade field crops.
 One of its most troubling attributes is how difficult it can be to completely eliminate.